LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

 In contrast to the item-aware texts that can be naturally inserted into the prompt and easily interpreted by LLMs, the ID-based item representations might be incompatible with the text nature of LLM prompts.
-Consequently, we propose viewing the ID-based representations as a distinct modality, separate from textual data.
+Consequently, we view the ID-based representations as a distinct modality, separate from textual data.
 To bridge the modality gap, it is essential to map the ID-based representation space of recommenders into the language space of LLMs.
-This alignment allows LLMs to interpret and utilize the behavioral knowledge distilled by conventional recommenders.
+This alignment allows LLMs to interpret and leverage the behavioral knowledge distilled by conventional recommenders.

 To facilitate the alignment, we introduce a specialized module, SR2LLM, as illustrated in Figure \ref{projector}.
-Specifically, we project the ID-based item representation $\mathbf{e_s^i}$ into the LLM space with a trainable adapter (\ie a two-layer perceptron $\mathbf{Proj}$), culminating in the acquisition of the behavioral token $[\mathbf{emb_s^i}]$ in the LLM space as:
+Specifically, we project the ID-based item representation $\mathbf{e_s^i}$ into the LLM space with a trainable projector $\mathbf{Proj}$ (\ie two-layer perceptions).
+This process results in the generation of a behavioral token representation, $\text{<}\mathbf{emb_s^i}\text{>}$, formalized as:

 with $\Theta_{p}$ as the parameters of the trainable projector.